Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Medication

 Few trials showed that Olanzapine may stimulate appetite and encourage eating in people with anorexia.
 People with bulimia can be treated with selective serotonin reuptake inhibitors (SSRIs) to help treat underlying mental health disorders and reduce bingeing-purging cycles.
-Other antidepressants like monoamine oxidase inhibitors and tricyclic antidepressants have shown to reduce bingeing-purging cycles as well.
+Other antidepressants like monoamine oxidase inhibitors and tricyclic antidepressants have been shown to reduce bingeing-purging cycles as well.

 Limit Time on Social Media